 Higher education attainment is the foundation of accelerating economic growth.
-In 2008, 6,489 students in the state dropped out, and nearly 26% of adults in Kentucky have less than a high-school education.
-The Kentucky Chamber supports raising Kentucky's compulsory school-attendance age to 18 and the development of alternative learning tracks and learning environments that will assist students who are struggling in the standard highschool setting to complete a high-school degree and to matriculate toward certificate and postsecondary degree programs.
+In 2009, 5,806 Kentucky students in grades 7-12 dropped out, and nearly 26% of adults in Kentucky have less than a high school education.
+The Kentucky Chamber supports raising Kentucky's compulsory school attendance age to 18 and the development of alternative learning tracks and learning environments professionalize the teacher compensation system to reward excellence and provide incentives to attract educators to underserved areas (both geographic and subject matter).